 Creating a custom NER model with MonkeyLearn is really simple, you just need to follow these steps:

-Companies can use NER to label relevant data in customer support tickets, detect entities mentioned in customer feedback, and easily extract important information, like contact information, location, dates, among other things.
+Companies can use Named entity recognition (NER) to label relevant data in customer support tickets, detect entities mentioned in customer feedback, and easily extract important information, like contact information, location, dates, among other things.

 Using entity extraction APIs (whether it’s through open-source libraries or SaaS tools) is the most popular way to get started with named entity recognition.
-Deciding on the best option, however, will depend on your skills, as well as the time and resources you’d like to invest.
+Deciding on the best option, however, will depend on your skillset, time, and resources.

-With MonkeyLearn’s low code, no code approach, you can perform entity extraction in a quickly and easily.
-Use our pre-trained entity extraction model, or build a custom NER extractor by following a few simple steps.
+With MonkeyLearn’s low code, no code approach, you can perform entity extraction quickly and easily right away.